Starting an affiliate website is a great way to make money online.

 Your goal now is to attract more people and pump as many people through to your site’s funnels as possible.
 Your funnels, assuming you’ve implemented them properly, will take care of the rest.

-They also have these things called Workflows which make it easy to direct the flow of subscribers.
-Which means after they’ve been through one of your campaigns, depending on how that went, you can put them onto another campaign and keep marketing to them over and over and over.
+Aweber has these things called Workflows which make it easy to direct the flow of subscribers.
+That means after they’ve been through one of your campaigns, depending on how that went, you can put them onto another campaign and keep marketing to them over and over and over.

 Building an affiliate website can be an incredibly rewarding journey – financially and otherwise.